omcantu/omakub-kubuntu/README.md

-# Omakub-Kubuntu (fork of Omakub)
+# Omakubtu (fork of Omakub)

-Turn a fresh Kubuntu installation into a fully-configured, beautiful, and modern web development system by running a single command.
+Turn a fresh Kubuntu or Fedora KDE installation into a fully-configured, beautiful, and modern web development system by running a single command.
 That's the one-line pitch for Omakub.
 No need to write bespoke configs for every essential tool just to get started or to be up on all the latest command-line tools.
 Omakub is an opinionated take on what Linux can be at its best.

 Watch the introduction video and read more at [omakub.org](https://omakub.org).

-This is my personal fork in an attempt to do similar installation for Kubuntu as I prefer the KDE experience to Gnome.
+This is my personal fork in an attempt to do similar installation for Kubuntu and Fedora KDE as I prefer the KDE experience to Gnome.
 This will not include any KDE Plasma themes.
 That part will need to be made manually.

 ## License